adugnag/gee_s1_ard/README.md

 # Sentinel-1 SAR Backscatter Analysis Ready Data Preparation in Google Earth Engine

 ## Introduction
 The Sentinel-1 satellites provide temporally dense and high spatial resolution synthetic aperture radar (SAR) imagery.
 The open data policy and global coverage of Sentinel-1 make it a valuable data source for a wide range of SAR-based applications.
 In this regard, Google Earth Engine (GEE) is a key platform for large area analysis with preprocessed Sentinel-1 backscatter images being available within few days after acquisition.
-In this implementation, we present a framework for preparing Sentinel-1 SAR backscatter Analysis-Ready-Data in GEE that implements additional border noise correction, speckle filtering and radiometric terrain normalization.
-The proposed framework can be used to generate Sentinel-1 Analysis-Ready-Data suitable for a wide range of land and inland water applications.
+In this implementation, we present a framework for preparing Sentinel-1 SAR backscatter Analysis-Ready-Data (ARD) in GEE that implements additional border noise correction, speckle filtering and radiometric terrain normalization.
+The proposed framework can be used to generate Sentinel-1 ARD suitable for a wide range of land and inland water applications.
 The ARD preparation framework is implemented in GEE JavaScript and Python API's.

-This framework is intended for students and researchers, who are not experts in microwave remote sensing.
+This framework is intended for researchers and non-experts in microwave remote sensing.
 It is intended to provide flexibility for a wide variety of large area land and inland water monitoring applications.

 ## Features
-This framework generates an analysis-ready-data by applying three processing modules.
+This framework generates a Sentinel-1 SAR ARD by applying three processing modules.
 1. Addtional Border noise correction
 2. Speckle Filtering
    - Mono-temporal